dietervdwes/TrakCare-Extract-Tool/README.md

 1. Copy all the files to a directory on the computer, including: config.json, foldernumbers.csv, AllMRNsToBeScraped.csv, getMRNs.js and scrapeHST.js.
 Edit config.json with a text editor so your TrakCare WebView username and password is in the correct field between inverted commas like so: ("N19592") and your NHLS username and password is inserted.
 2. Open a terminal window in the that folder location (easiest is to right click in the folder and click "Open with Code" - which opens VSCode in that folder location).

 (Steps 3 -5 Optional if not having the node_modules and packages already.
-Steps 3-5 are also near impossible on the NHLS network - for me at least...)
+Steps 3-5 are also near impossible on the NHLS network - for me at least...
+If this is attempted, be sure to connect to a reliable network without url filters, i.e. not the NHLS network - also to install puppeteer - step 5 - downloads around 400mb, so may take a few minutes)

 3. Initialise a package by running "npm init -y"
 4. Type "npm -i xlsx -y" and hit enter.